ickerio/factions/README.md

 /f claim *Claims the chunk you're standing in*

+/f claim list *Lists all faction claims*

 /f claim remove *Removes the chunk claim you're standing in*

+/f claim remove all *Removes all faction claims*

 /f home *Warps to designated faction home*